kura-okubo/4mNonSelfSim_UGUCA/doc/dev-doc/src/getting_started.rst

 You can install the requirements with `Homebrew <https://brew.sh>`_::

-  > brew install cmake fftw gsl
+  > brew install cmake fftw

 Required packages for *UCA_USE_MPI* option::